ethannicholas/panda-old/docs/codingConventions.md

 )

 the comment is useless, because it does not tell us anything that is not immediately apparent from looking at the code.
-We would instead want to know *why* x is being set to zero at this point, and what this represents or accomplishes.
+We might instead want to know *why* x is being set to zero at this point, and what this represents or accomplishes.
 Keep in mind that "obvious" to the author of the code is not obvious to others.